The Mining and Exploration News in Mexico: Highlights on the Fourth Week of February, 2026

 ON FINANCING

-• Bear Creek Mining Corporation closed its previously announced non-brokered private placement.
-A total of 16.725M of shares were sold at a price of CAD $0.49 per common share for gross proceeds of CAD $8.2M.
-Net proceeds will be used for exploration and production improvements at its Mercedes Mine in Sonora, and for general corporate purposes.
+• Algo Grande Copper Corp., closed its previously announced non-brokered private placement of 10,037,020 shares at a price of CAD $0.65 per share for gross proceeds of CAD $6.52M.
+Net proceeds will be used to fund the next phase of exploration at its Adelita project in Sonora, focused on a Phase II drilling program.

 ON RESOURCES AND DEVELOPMENT